ognistik/kiki-ai-workflow/README.md

   <img width="600" src="Kiki/assets/images/screenshot02.jpg">
 </p>

 * **The "ko" (or Kiki options) keyword provides a menu of actions you can perform on your Kiki data files.** This menu will automatically populate after you have engaged in at least one chat.
 Press and hold the CMD key while selecting file-related options to reveal your data directory.
 Additionally, you can tap the SHIFT key (or CMD Y) to quickly preview the file associated with the selected action.

-The Whisper AI Transcription option offers different options with the CMD, OPT, and SHIFT modifiers.
+*NOTE: Whisper AI Transcription offers different options with the CMD, OPT, and SHIFT modifiers.
+You may also "Resume Last Chat" with CMD to use your alternative set model or FN + SHIFT to use a model from your presets/models.json file.*

 <p align="center">
   <img width="600" src="Kiki/assets/images/screenshot03.jpg">
 </p>

 * **The "kt" (or Kiki text) keyword presents you with text presets.** Once you choose a preset, you can enter the text you want to use.
-Kiki comes with a few basic presets, but we will explore how to create custom presets in the "intermediate" section of this guide.
+Kiki comes with a few basic presets, but we will explore how to create custom presets in the [INTERMEDIATE](#intermediate) section of this guide.

 <p align="center">
   <img width="600" src="Kiki/assets/images/screenshot04.jpg">